dcanasp/memory_bank/high level/code/go/go.md

 ### ### Using Standard Library
 - For production or if preferring not to use external packages, use environment variables directly.
-- Set them in your OS, through your deployment tool, or in your development environment.
+- Set them in your [[OS]], through your deployment tool, or in your development environment.
 - Access them in Go using `os.Getenv`
 - example:
 ```go